SaschaKrause/countrees/README.md

 ### How to run

-All you need to do is follow these simple steps to get up and running (when all [Prerequisites](#prerequisites) are installed successfully)
+All you need to do is follow these steps to get up and running:

 1. Clone this repository with ``` git clone git@github.com:SaschaKrause/FrontEndStack.git ```
 2. Install all npm depenencies with ``` npm install ```